‘The Bold And The Beautiful’ Spoilers: Bill’s Spectra Sabotage Could Take Down Forrester Too

 Bill Sabotages Rival Fashion Houses?

 If Bill gets the bad review published, he could ruin both Spectra and Forrester Creations.
 There’s no way Ridge can show stolen designs that have already been dogged in the fashion media, right?
-The Bold and The Beautiful spoilers say Bill has no idea his plan could also wreck things for Ridge.
+Bold and The Beautiful spoilers say Bill has no idea his plan could also wreck things for Ridge.
 If Bill knew, he would be thrilled since he loves to mess with “the dress maker.”

-Be sure to watch every day to see the effects of these The Bold and The Beautiful spoilers.
+Be sure to watch every day to see the effects of these Bold and The Beautiful spoilers.

 This week on #BoldandBeautiful, all isn’t fair in love and fashion.
 Brace yourself for a showstopping week! pic.twitter.com/XxnhA9WElu